davidawcloudsecurity/learn-aws-certified-advanced-networking/SHORTFALL.md

 - [ ] Setup up data in transit between load balancer, instance, and database in AWS like RDS - https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/UsingWithRDS.SSL.html
 - [ ] How to setup Amazon Route 53 Inbound and Outbound Resolver Endpoints between the pods using Azure?
 - [ ] Amazon WorkSpaces to use AWS Managed Microsoft AD to store and manage information for the WorkSpaces and users.
+- [ ] Configure app from eks to talk to sqs

 ## What is?
 - [X] Authoritative and non-authoritative domain - DNS server that owns and keeps official records of the domain vs DNS server that don't.